 Audicus wanted to create an accurate online hearing test to help those learning about their hearing loss.
 The test was designed over two years, overseen by a and neuroscience engineer, testing hundreds of individuals over multiple trials.
 In May 2017, the current version was launched.
-It was the first online test accurate enough to program custom hearing aids from the results.
+It was one of the first online hearing tests accurate enough to program custom hearing aids from the results.

-After opening the Audicus Online Hearing Test in any web browser, users fill out information about their hearing needs and a bit of personal information.
+After opening the Audicus Online Hearing Test in any web browser, users fill out info about their hearing needs and a bit of personal information.
 The test requires headphones or earbuds for accuracy and takes under 20 minutes to complete.

 The results give a number out of 5, rating from a 1, which is “Your hearing needs help,” to number 5, “You have hearing happiness.”
-The results then break down further by the left and right ear at five frequencies and provide a recommendation for the hearing aid that will cover your hearing loss and provides next steps for customizing a device.
+The results then break down further by the left and right ear at five frequencies and provide a recommendation for the hearing aid that will cover your hearing loss and provide the next steps for customizing a device.

 For the first time, someone could take a hearing test and order custom hearing aids in under 20 minutes from home.
 After a user takes the test, the hearing aids can be programmed by Audicus’ in-house audiology team who consult the taker to personalize the features.